open-component-model/MPAS/docs/concepts/external-secrets.md

 multiple namespaces that require the same access information; i.e.: pulling components, fetching images, accessing the management repository, etc.

-These secrets must live in all of the provided namespaces including every new namespace created by the project controller.
-We must do so in a secure manner without requiring the admins of the cluster to do leg-work for us every time a new project is needed.
+These secrets need to exist in all of the provided namespaces including every new namespace created by the project controller.
+It needs to be done in a secure manner without requiring adminstrators of the cluster to do leg-work every time a new project is needed.

-We can do this by combining industry standard solutions and with a bit of help from the project controller.
+This can be achieved by combining industry standard solutions with a bit of help from the project controller.

 ## Proposal

-There are two aspects of secrets that we need to tackle.
+There are two aspects of secrets that need to be covered.
 One is the certificate generation for the in-cluster registry that is running using HTTPS, and the other is replicating access to all namespaces, including every potential new one.

-The trick here is the new namespaces which we know nothing about and we can't know their names either.
+The trick here is the new namespaces which we know nothing about and don't even know their names either.

 ### Generating certificates for the internal registry